 - Recipients must sign a bond with SERB in which the recipient agrees, among other terms, to return to India after completion of their PhD for a minimum period of five years.
-A copy of the student bond from the spring 2016 competition is provided for reference below under "Further Information".
+A copy of the student bond from the 2016 competition is provided for reference below under "Further Information".

 - To remain eligibile for continued scholarship support, recipients must make adequate academic progress as defined in the relevant policies of UBC.

 Please check the SERB website for additional eligibility criteria provided by the Science and Engineering Research Board.

 - apply to study at UBC at either its Vancouver or Okanagan campus following UBC's normal procedures and deadlines, and be offered admission by UBC.
 Applicants must state in their admission application that they intend to apply to SERB for the scholarship.

 - apply to SERB according to its published procedures and timetable, and be selected by SERB to receive funding towards PhD study.

 - UBC-V and UBC-O graduate programs are to provide the names and UBC student numbers of admitted PhD applicants from India via the SERB PhD Scholarship survey (https://ubc.ca1.qualtrics.com/jfe/form/SV_8wh3HaMQ7c2zODz).

 - Please note: Should their students be awarded SERB funding, graduate programs will be responsible for providing funding to cover their students' tuition costs during the four years of SERB funding.
 This funding may be in the form of additional scholarships or teaching/research assistantships.

 - G+PS will review the list of nominees submitted by graduate programs to confirm eligibility and provide to SERB a list of eligible students.

 - SERB will review the list of nominees submitted by UBC and select up to five scholarship recipients, plus alternate candidates (should any of the initial funding offers be declined).